rcomrad/data/README.md

 If you want to insert a completely new object into the database, you must specify all the object data in the body of the post request, except for the object ID (or with an identifier equal to zero).

-result: ID of the created object
+Result: ID of the created object

 ### 2) update existing object: `id, some data`